Albuquerque Restaurants which have Alibi Bucks

 Albuquerque NM 87106

 The outdoor seating at Tia B’s is green and cool and feels more like Austin than Albuquerque.
 The menu at the Wafflería is obviously entirely waffle-centric, with a build-your-own concept that allows diners to choose batter options (including gluten-free rice, buckwheat and blue corn flour varieties), fruit or syrup toppings, bacon or sausage to bake inside and whipped cream if one so desires.
 There are also several varieties of savory waffles, including the majestic smoked salmon plate.

 Albuquerque - Westside

 This new restaurant in the historic National Hispanic Cultural Center was opened by Chef Stefani Mangrum in 2017, and their food affirms her 40 years of culinary experience.
-The setting is romantic Spanish inn, the service is fantasic and the specials are always delicious.
-Try the beer-battered wild mushroom chile relleno to remember why you love chiles rellenos, and don’t skip out on dessert.
+The setting is romantic Spanish inn, the service is fantastic, and the specials are always delicious.
+Try the beer-battered wild mushroom chile relleno to remember why you love chile rellenos, and don’t skip out on dessert.